xmartlabs/xmartlabs.github.io/_posts/2020-07-09-frontend-architecture-and-best-practices.md

 Typically we implement some kind of networking service that acts as an adapter with the networking library we're using (fetch, axios, whatever you like).
 In the controller we discussed above, this service would be the implementation of the `makeRequest` method.
 When any kind of error happens, we catch it and attempt to deserialize it (this typically happens when the error has status 4xx, meaning it was a client error) to understand what happened.
-The deserialized error is then thrown again to be catched by the entity that called on the controller.
+The deserialized error is then thrown again to be caught by the entity that called on the controller.
 That way the calling entity doesn't have to know what underlying networking library we're using, since we intercept those errors, extract relevant information and create a new error.
 You could even switch networking libraries without changing anything but the networking service!